sparkflows/sparkflows-docs/docs/installation/configuration/configuring-https-fire.rst

     Enter key password for <sparkflows>
             (RETURN if same as keystore password): Press the return key or Type and note down the password

-Copy the keystore into the Fire installation directory
+Copy the Keystore into the Fire installation directory
 ----------------------------------------------

 Copy the generated ``keystore.jks`` file into the ``conf`` folder of your installation.

-Update the keystore password
+Update the Keystore password
 ----------------------------

 Update keystore.properties to udpdate the password of the new keystore.jks file::